renpy/renpy/sphinx/source/screen_python.rst

     .. method:: periodic(self, st)

         This method is called once at the start of each interaction.
 If it returns a number of seconds, it will be called before that many seconds elapse, but it might be called sooner.
 It is called after get_adjustment.

         It can be used to update the value of the bar over time, like :func:`AnimatedValue` does.
 To do this, get_adjustment should store the adjustment, and periodic should call the adjustment's changed method.

     .. attribute:: alt

         The text-to-speech text used for bars that use this BarValue, if the bar does not have the :propref:`alt` property set.
-This can set to a string in the class, in the constructor, it or it can be a Python property that returns a string.
+This can set to a string in the class, or in the constructor, or it can be a Python property that returns a string.